henniggroup/GASP-python/docs/usage.md

 Specifies the name of the search.
 Optional, and if not specified, the algorithm will write its output to a directory called 'garun'.
 If specified, the algorithm will write its output to a directory called 'garun\_*run\_title*', where *run\_title* is the name given after the **RunTitle** keyword.

+If a directory already exists with the same name as the output directory (e.g., from a previous search), the algorithm will write its output to a directory with the date and time appended to the name.

 [Go back to Contents](#contents)